cardboard-iguana/cardboard-iguana.com/notes/kerberos.md

 ## .kirbi Files

-There’s a bit of terminology creep when discussing Kerberos tickets.
+There's a bit of terminology creep when discussing Kerberos tickets.
 Mimikatz and Rubeus are actually dumping Kerberos data structures (as .kirbi files), which contain *both* a ticket *and* the corresponding session key.
-People tend to call these .kirbi files “tickets”, but it’s worth keeping in mind that they contain *both* pieces of data (as a “ticket” in the Kerberos sense, not the hacker’s sense, isn’t useful without the corresponding session key).
+People tend to call these .kirbi files "tickets", but it's worth keeping in mind that they contain *both* pieces of data (as a "ticket" in the Kerberos sense, not the hacker's sense, isn't useful without the corresponding session key).

 ## Atacking Kerberos